brujoand/blog.brujordet.no/content/post/crafting/Unbreaking_a_bike_with_code.md

 and Github also supports viewing STLs in the browser so you could also play with the finished model over [here](https://github.com/brujoand/XYZ-models/blob/master/bicycle_chain_guard/bicycle_chain_guard.stl)

+I'll probably make an updated version of this model though to add hexagonal "nutClearingHoles" on the side where I attached the bolts.
+This way the bolts will stick without me having to hold them in place while screwing in the screws.
+Another thing is that I printed this in PLA which is quite brittle, and a next print will probably be done in PETG which is much tougher.
+And finally, I'll want to add some luminescent or reflective markings or letters for dramatic effect :D